Free hosted mock API server — no install required

 Static always returns the same response.
 Sequential rotates through a list.
 Random picks one unpredictably — simulate real-world variance.

-Add a delay in milliseconds to any response.
-Enable timeout mode to return 504 and test your error handling paths.
+Add a custom delay in milliseconds to any mock response.
+Enable timeout mode to return a 504 and test how your app handles slow or failing APIs — no real slow API needed.

 📋